 Demonstrate the Value of the Writing Process

 Getting kids to write can be challenging enough, but getting them to embrace the whole writing process is another thing altogether.
 Each step of the writing process is vital, from brainstorming to final draft.
-Unfortunately, students often think of these “extra steps” as time wasters—yet another reason why writing feels like a pointless exercise.
+Unfortunately, they often think of these “extra steps” as time wasters—yet another reason why writing feels like a pointless exercise.

 Other Skills Take Many Steps